ricsirogi/Flashcards/README.md

 # Flashcards

- Flashcards to help with studying new words or definitions
+Flashcards to help with studying new words